dekuNukem/PicoRC/ibmpc.md

 ## Moment of Truth

 If testing an unknown PC, it is recommended to start minimal with just the motherboard and video card.
+Remove all extra cards and disconnect the drives.

 Plug in and flip the switch!